 Hitting the “more destinations” button directly below this will indeed provide additional options to searchers, but the only way to access the organic results for this query would be to return to the previous page or input the search again.

-This could cause problems for businesses that have invested in the web design in Newry offered by companies like http://www.rycomarketing.co.uk/web-design.html because ultimately it could render their efforts to reach the top of the organic rankings for particular destinations a waste of time.
+This could cause problems for businesses that have invested ub Belfast SEO by companies like https://www.rycomarketing.co.uk/digital-marketing-belfast/seo-belfast/ because ultimately it could render their efforts to reach the top of the organic rankings for particular destinations a waste of time.

 On the surface, this new travel search experience for mobile devices sounds like it could have a disastrous impact on the industry, all while channeling more users through Google’s own platforms to find out about destinations, book flights and look up accommodation.